Razzennest: Critical response

 Critical response has been positive.
 The film holds a 93% approval rating on the review aggregator website Rotten Tomatoes, with a weighted average of 7/10.
-Film Threat awards Razzennest 8/10 and summarizes: "The listener is drawn into the horrific eventualities as the story charts a course from banal film banter to eventually painting the darkest expressions of one's own imagination.
-The soundscape and voice acting create an alternate world.
-Pairing that aural experience with abstract but related visuals brings another level of engagement to the viewer/listener.
-This is truly madness, but the method behind it creates an effective and unique filmic (and audio) experience."
-Daily Dead calls Razzennest "genuinely thought-provoking, scary, a bit satirical and bitingly funny." iHorror writes that the film is "an entirely new kind of horror film."
+Film Threat awarded Razzennest 8/10 and wrote that "[t]he soundscape and voice acting create an alternate world", calling the film "an effective and unique filmic (and audio) experience."
+Daily Dead called Razzennest "genuinely thought-provoking, scary, a bit satirical and bitingly funny." iHorror wrote that the film is "an entirely new kind of horror film."